The Most Beautiful Moment in Life, Pt. 1: Commercial performance

 The Most Beautiful Moment in Life, Part 1 debuted at number two on the Gaon Weekly Album Chart in South Korea and rose to number one the following week.
 It peaked at number two on the Monthly Album Chart in May.
 In China, BTS ranked number one for two consecutive weeks on the Gaon Weibo Chart, a weekly rank of the top 10 most popular Korean artists based on data gathered from China's most popular social media platform, Weibo.
 In Japan, the EP debuted at number 24 on the Oricon Weekly Album Chart and number 45 on the Oricon Monthly Album Chart.
 The EP ended 2015 as the sixth best-selling album of the year in South Korea, with 274,135 copies sold.

 In the United States, the album debuted at number two on the Billboard World Albums Chart, peaked at number six on the Heatseekers Chart, and entered the Independent Albums Chart for the first time at number 20, all of which were the highest for any BTS album at the time.
 Six of the EP's songs debuted on the World Digital Songs chart, with "I Need U" ranking the highest at number four, followed by "Dope" at number 11, "Hold Me Tight" at number 12, "Boyz with Fun" at number 13, "Converse High" at number 15, and "Outro: Love is Not Over" at number 25.
 "Dope" peaked at number three in July after BTS completed promotions for the single.

 Accolades

 The EP was nominated for Album of the Year at the 2015 Mnet Asian Music Awards but did not win.
-In January 2016, it won two Bonsang awards for physical album sales, at the 25th Seoul Music Awards and the 30th Golden Disc Awards held on the 14th and 21st respectively.
+In 2016, it won two Bonsang awards for physical album sales, at the 25th Seoul Music Awards and the 30th Golden Disc Awards held on January 14 and 21 respectively.